 When the plane ride got bumpy, they said fasten your belt, thought Brian.
 He decided that was the safest idea, all things considered.

-Brian rolled sideways, tipping a rather hefty businessmand and corresponding hefty briefcase off of his body.
+Brian rolled sideways, tipping a rather hefty businessman and corresponding hefty briefcase off his body.
 He pushed back to his assigned seat and carefully fastened the buckle.
 He reached down for the travel magazine, creasing it open to a page of shiny city lights and big block letters.
-Brian sighed contentedly and began to scan the articly, though he would never have a change to visit its featured locations.
+Brian sighed contentedly and began to scan the article, though he would never have a chance to visit its featured locations.

 Moments later, the plane plowed into the ground at 693 mph.
-If anyone had been watching, they might have seen a battered magazine page flutter out of the explosion of dust and debris.
+If anyone had been watching, they might have seen a battered magazine page flutter from the explosion of dust and debris.
 Honduras!
 Tokyo!
-Sicily! it proclaimed weakly.
+Sicily! it proclaimed.
 But there was no one left to read it.

 This piece has been published in Teen Ink’s monthly print magazine.